-After 25 years of faithfully submitting to her annual mammogram, Jean Aikens had never received dreaded news, although her sister’s breast cancer diagnosis 20 years before had definitely put the possibility on her radar.
-But between one breast cancer screening and the next, a 3 cm tumor had formed, and all of a sudden Jean found herself facing a biopsy, then surgery, and then radiation treatment.
+After 25 years of consistently going in for her annual mammogram, Jean had never received dreaded news – even if her sister’s breast cancer diagnosis 20 years before had definitely put the possibility on her radar.
+But then, between one breast cancer screening and the next, a three centimeter tumor had formed.
+All of a sudden Jean found herself facing a biopsy, then surgery, and then radiation treatment.

-“I’m very fortunate to get treatment here,” said Mrs. Aikens.
+“I was very fortunate to get treatment here,” said Jean.
 “I feel God’s blessed me and I give Him all the praise for all the blessings He’s given me.”

 During their month-long stay, the family made Provision and the surrounding area their home away from home.
 They got acquainted with a neighbor, who brought food over, took them on a tour of the area, and gave Thomas the job of trimming his hedges when he complained about missing the daily work on his small farm back home.

 They also managed to have some fun along the way.
 Jean and Tina insisted Thomas tag along to some nearby outlet malls.
 During a trip to the zoo, Jean even rode on a camel with her grandson.

 “The only thing about that is that it was too short of a ride,” Jean quipped.